For COVID-19 updates, visit the official government website www.sacoronavirus.co.za for free.

 Symmetrical and asymmetrical bandwidths refer to the difference of similarity in upload and download potential.
 With symmetrical bandwidth, your upload and download speeds and capacity will be identical, whereas with asymmetrical there will be a change.

 A customer on symmetrical bandwidth will experience the same line speed (for example, 10Mbps download and 10Mbps upload) when accessing the internet.
 Customers having the need to upload large files (such as video editors, architects and photographers) will have a superior experience if upload speeds are similar to download speeds.
 Gamers will also want faster upload speeds.

-A customer on asymmetrical bandwidth will experience half of the download speed when uploading documents/media files/application using the internet (i.e. 10Mbps download and 5Mbps upload).
+A customer on asymmetrical bandwidth will experience as much as half of the download speed when uploading documents/media files/application using the internet (i.e. 10Mbps download and 5Mbps upload).

 What is Fair Usage Policy (FUP)?